-I am an Assistant Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
-I work on the intersection of Programming Languages and (Concurrent, Parallel, Distributed) Systems.
+I am the Chief Technology Officer of Tarides and an Adjunct Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
+I am interested in building robust, secure and scalable systems using programming language technology.

 I led the development of Multicore OCaml, a concurrent and parallel extension of the OCaml programming language.
 Multicore OCaml is now merged into OCaml, and is available for general use in OCaml 5.0.

 I’ve co-founded several companies

 to build systems that are functional, and functional programming in OCaml turns out to be a fine choice for this.

 I was an Assistant Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
 Prior to that, I was a Senior Research Associate under the OCaml Labs initiative at the University of Cambridge Computer Lab, an 1851 Research Fellow and a Research Fellow at Darwin College, Cambridge.
 Earlier, I was a graduate student at Purdue University where I obtained an MS and a PhD degree in Computer Science under the supervision of the wonderful Prof. Suresh Jagannathan.
 Before that, I obtained my BEng degree in Computer Science and Engineering from Anna University, India.

 I write about my research in my blog (though not as often as I would like to).